-I started with decluttering my wardrobe.
-I was getting more and more fed up with looking like something that the cat had dragged in.
+I was getting fed up looking like something the cat had dragged in.
 I had a wardrobe full of clothes but didn’t wear about 80% of them and I could never find anything to wear each morning.
-So, I’d end up reaching for the jeans and sweater at the top of the pile, again.
+So, I’d always end up reaching for the jeans and sweater at the top of the pile.

 When I decluttered my wardrobe, I got rid of over half my clothes (mostly donated to charity).
 I kept only the pieces that I loved to wear, felt good in and that fitted me.